Is midwifery care safe?

 - A doula is professionally trained “to provide emotional and physical support to a woman and her partner throughout labor, delivery, and to some extent the postpartum period,” (Marshall Klaus and John Kennell).

-- A midwife is trained to provide primary maternity care to low risk women throughout pregnancy, labor and birth, and the first six weeks following the birth.
-She also provides emotional and physical support to a laboring woman and her partner.
+- A midwife is trained to provide primary maternity care to low risk people throughout pregnancy, labor and birth, and the first six weeks following the birth.
+The midwife also provides emotional and physical support to a laboring person and partners.